using a remote monitoring device to monitor cardiovascular biomarkers

 The California Initiative for the Advancement of Precision Medicine (CIAPM) is a national public entity formulated to ignite rational precision medicine research on popular diseases.
-It recently funded a study that will apply microsampling techniques.
-The upcoming multi-method, longitudinal, prospective cohort study will engage 200 patients with stable ischemic heart disease (IHD).
+It recently funded a study that will apply microsampling techniques. and use Mitra®, a remote monitoring device.
+The multi-method, longitudinal, prospective cohort study identified appropriate cardiovascular biomarkers and engaged 200 patients with stable ischemic heart disease (IHD).

 Lifestyle choices such as smoking, poor nutrition, and physical inactivity increase the risk of IHD.
 This disease is the leading killer in the United States in men and women of all ethnicities.
 For those already diagnosed with the condition, secondary prevention is managed within clinical environments.
 It focuses on the control of cholesterol, blood pressure, and diabetes.